pbberlin/tools/os/fsi/readme.md

 Therefore all filesystems must support "." for current working dir.
 Currently - in memfs and dsfs - working dir always refers to fs.RootDir().

-memfs and dsfs interpret / or nothing as starting with root.
+memfs and dsfs interpret "", "/" and "." as starting with root.

-To access files directly under root, memfs and dsfs must use ./filename
+To access files directly under root, memfs and dsfs one must use ./filename

 The filesystem types are no longer exported.
 To access implementation specific functionality, use